 Since 2007, the CAA team has provided general engineering services to the Town of Poolesville.
 We help the Town meet their susinability goals by using Environmental Site Design as its many public facilities.
 At Whalon Commons, we helped with a new pervious pavement parking lot, and also oversaw the construction of the bandshell pavilion which hosts live entertainment and annual gatherings.

 A close knit community, the Town of Poolesville holds a number of events throughout the year including Suds & Soul, Bark in the Park, Poolesville Big Flea, Poolesville Day, Springfest, Oktoberfest and a holiday lighting ceremony.
 CAA sponsors and participates in some of these events.

-CAA was on a multi-disciplined team that developed a facility plan for the 80-acre active recreation portion of this park.
+CAA is on a multi-disciplined team designing this 80-acre active recreation park.
+CAA was also on the team that developed the facility plan for the park.
 The active recreation area is currently developed with five athletic fields, a group picnic area with three shelters, a large agriculturally themed playground, portable restrooms, a looped hard surface trail that connects the park features and adjacent neighborhood, and 385 parking spaces.
 Access is provided by two entrances.